 Parking meter.
-A device authorized by this municipality to be used for the purpose of regulating parking.
+A mechanical timing device authorized by ordinance of this municipality to be used for the purpose of regulating parking, and which is actuated by the insertion of a coin and the operation of a lever or cranking device.